Cyclical Sector Timing in Switzerland: +4.69% Alpha Over SMI, 6.77% CAGR (SIX, 2001-2024)

 2009: Post-crisis recovery (+39.4%)

 Swiss industrial companies recovered strongly in 2009.
-The export-focused machinery sector saw orders recover as Asian manufacturing picked back up. +39.4% is the best year in the SIX data.
+The export-focused machinery sector saw orders recover as Asian manufacturing picked back up. +39.4% vs SMI +18.3%.

 Despite broader political uncertainty in Europe, Swiss industrials posted strong revenue growth in 2016.
-The ROE screen captured the quality operators. +30.3% in a year when many markets struggled.
+The ROE screen captured the quality operators. +32.5% vs SMI +11.8%.

-Swiss precision machinery benefited from advanced manufacturing demand: semiconductor equipment, medical devices, automation.
-2024 was one of the portfolio's stronger recent years.
+Swiss precision machinery benefited from advanced manufacturing demand: semiconductor equipment, medical devices, automation. +23.8% vs SMI -0.2% in 2024.

 Full Annual Returns